The Luxury Guide to the Bay of Islands© Northland Inc.

 From renowned golf courses to breathtaking scenic flights, there are some truly special experiences to be had in the Bay of Islands.
 Now, let’s talk more about those scenic flights…

 Speaking of flights, amp up your scenic journey to the next level with an adrenaline-pumping skydive.
-Offering one of the highest skydives in New Zealand, Skydive Bay of Islands does jumps from a whopping 20,000ft giving you 85 seconds of freefall.
+Offering one of the highest skydives in the country Skydive Bay of Islands (182 Wiroa Road, Kerikeri Airport) do jumps from a whopping 20,000 ft giving you 85 seconds of freefall.
 In good weather, you also have the unique experience of landing on the beach.
-Find out more about Skydive Bay of Islands on Viator and Tripadvisor.
+Compare this skydive with others in the 10 Places to Tandem Skydive in New Zealand.

-For something a little closer to sea level, but still at 1,300ft high, Flying Kiwi Parasail offers a unique experience hiring a private parasailing charter for up to 12 people, picking you up from any private yacht, island or even your cruise ship anchored in the bay.
-Soar over the bay’s 144 islands in a single, double or tandem flight!
-Find out more about Flying Kiwi Parasail on Viator and Tripadvisor.
+For something a little closer to sea level, but still pretty darn high at 1,300 ft, try parasailing over the islands in your very own private parasailing charter.
+Flying Kiwi Parasail (Paihia Wharf) offers a unique experience of hiring a private charter for up to 12 people, picking you up from any private yacht, island or even your cruise ship anchored in the bay.
+Alternatively, check out their small-group tours on Viator.

-For more inspiration for your stay in the Bay, check out the 8 Luxury Activities in the Bay of Islands.
+For more inspiration for your stay in the Bay, check out the 10 Best Luxury Experiences in the Bay of Islands.

 The Luxury Guide to the Bay of Islands© Northland Inc